-As per internal Standard Operating Procedures, Gold Standard Secretariat regularly conducts quality assurance and control (QA/QC).
-In the spring of 2020, Gold Standard conducted QA/QC for Safe Water Supply projects.
+As per internal Standard Operating Procedures, the Gold Standard Secretariat regularly conducts quality assurance and control (QA/QC).
+In the spring of 2020, Gold Standard conducted QA/QC for Safe Water Supply (SWS) projects.
 The Secretariat identified a risk of potential over-estimation of emission reductions and therefore risk of over-issuance of credits and raised this to a working group of our independent Technical Advisory Committee (TAC) as the risk was material.

 Because the risk of over-issuing credits was high due to the recent growth of registered projects in the SWS portfolio, the Chair of the Gold Standard TAC raised a grievance to prompt immediate action that enabled Gold Standard to ensure its principle of conservativeness could be applied across the entire portfolio, including for already registered projects.

 An investigation was initiated, led by Berkeley Air Monitoring Group (BAMG) and overseen by an independent working group comprised of Gold Standard TAC members with no conflict of interest.

 The investigation found that values reported are higher than what is expected based on current academic literature and historic field research, particularly among borehole projects, though it found no evidence the project developers did not follow the methodologies.
 It is also important to note that due to Covid travel restrictions as well as the need to move quickly to allow projects to continue delivering clean water to communities, the scope of this investigation did not include analysis of each of the 200+ projects in the SWS portfolio; rather the investigators evaluated case studies compared to literature and default technology specifications.

 Gold Standard has taken careful note of the representations to the draft investigation report submitted by SWS project developers, most which maintain that project realities do not always map to academic literature and field research, particularly for borehole projects.
 These representations were considered and reflected as investigators deemed appropriate in the final report.